How To Protect Your Company From Employee Litigation

 If you have any questions at all, please feel free to contact our agency.

-Employment related litigation remains a significant concern for employers as the number of employment-related cases filed each year continues to soar.
-In 2010 alone, the Equal Employment Opportunity Commission (EEOC) obtained compensation and benefits for employees in excess of $319 million through litigation, and an additional $271.6 million through informal resolution of EEOC charges.
-These statistics do not include any of the settlements, judgments, and litigation expenses for employment claims that are not within EEOC jurisdiction, such as wrongful discharge, family medical leave, wage and hour, violation of state discrimination laws, and contract actions
+Employment-related litigation remains a significant concern for employers as the number of employment-related cases filed yearly continues to soar.
+In 2010 alone, the Equal Employment Opportunity Commission (EEOC) obtained compensation and benefits for employees $319 million through litigation and an additional $271.6 million through the informal resolution of EEOC charges.
+These statistics do not include any settlements, judgments, and litigation expenses for employment claims not within EEOC jurisdiction, such as wrongful discharge, family medical leave, wage and hour, violation of state discrimination laws, and contract actions.

 According to Jury Verdicts Research 2007 edition of “Employment Practices Liability, Jury Award Trends, and Statistics:”